hsalvesen/Oceans2700/README.md

 ## User Instructions
 1. Starting the Program: Upon uploading the code to the STM32F303 Discovery board, the escape room simulation will automatically start.

 2. Servo Movements: The servo, representing the lock-picking robot, will begin at its origin point (90 degrees).
-It will then rotate towards its final angle before resetting back to 0 degrees.
-This cycle of movement will continue until the correct angle is entered via the lock dial, represented by the potentiometer.
+It will then rotate towards its final angle before resetting back to 90 degrees.
+This cycle of movement will continue until the correct angle is entered via the lock dial, represented by the potentiometer, and held there for 3 seconds.

 3. Entering the Correct Angle: As a user, you will manipulate the potentiometer to set the correct angle.
 The program has a small tolerance for accuracy, so it doesn't need to be exact.